VeritechConsulting/veritech-trigger-framework/README.md

 A lightweight Apex trigger framework for Salesforce that is packed with functionality.

 ## How to install
-Simply, copy the class `BaseTriggerHandler` (and associated `BaseTriggerHandlerTest`) to your org and you are ready to start using the trigger framework!
+Copy the class `BaseTriggerHandler` (and associated `BaseTriggerHandlerTest`) to your org and you are ready to start using the trigger framework!

 Optionally, copy `TriggerUtil` (and `TriggerUtilTest`) if you would like to take advantage of the additional utilities included.